rednafi/rednafi.com/content/misc/do_not_add_extenstions_to_bash_executables.md

     - TIL
 ---

-I was browsing through the source code of
-[Tom Christie's](https://github.com/tomchristie) `typesystem` library and discovered that the shell [scripts](https://github.com/encode/typesystem/tree/master/scripts) of the project don't have any extensions attached to them.
+I was browsing through the source code of [Tom Christie]'s [typesystem] library and discovered that the shell [scripts] of the project don't have any extensions attached to them.
 At first, I found it odd, and then it all started to make sense.

-> Executable scripts can be written in any language and the users don't need to care
+> Executable scripts can be written in any language and the users don't need to care about
-> about that.
+> that.
 Also, not gonna lie, it looks cleaner this way.

-GitHub uses this [pattern](https://github.com/github/scripts-to-rule-them-all) successfully to normalize their scripts.
+GitHub uses this [pattern]() successfully to normalize their scripts.
 According to the pattern, every project should have a folder named `scripts` with a subset or superset of the following files:

 * `script/bootstrap` – installs/updates all dependencies
 * `script/setup` – sets up a project to be used for the first time